devceejay/devceejay/README.md

 Right now, I'm deepening my JavaScript skills to create more interactive and dynamic web experiences.

-I value continuous learning, clean code, and practical collaboration.
-I'm also committed to sharing knowledge and building digital solutions that deliver real value, both for users and the communities I'm part of.
+I value continuous learning and practical collaboration.
+I'm also committed to building digital solutions that deliver real value for users.

 ## What I build: